 The other prominent social responsibility roles include Computer and Information Systems Managers with a 2% share in Q3 2022, Software and Web Developers, Programmers, and Testers with a 2% share of new job postings.

 The largest share of social responsibility-related new job postings in the mining industry in Q3 2022 was in the US with 49% followed by Canada (10%) and Australia (10%).
-The share represented by the US was -2% lower than the 51% share it accounted for in Q2 2022.
+The share represented by the US was two percentage points lower than the 51% share it accounted for in Q2 2022.

 To further understand the key themes and technologies driving hiring activity in the mining industry, access GlobalData’s latest thematic research reports.